kyriakos/pdfcatalog-additional-themes/README.md

  - thumbnaillistvar - Thumbnail List with Variations (with Price and SKU for each product variation)
  - thumbgrid-custom-fonts - Thumbnail Grid using Google Fonts (Roboto in this case).
 You can change the font by editing the font URLs in beforeCatalog.php and header.php.
 You will need to replace any references to Roboto in style.css and bootstrap.min.css.
+ - thumbnaillistattr - Thumbnail List with all Product Attributes in a Table layout